zenustech/zeno/BUILD.md

 ### WSL

 We haven't tested Zeno 2.0 on WSL (they doesn't have X11 by default).
-But please give feedback if you meet trouble there, we'd happy to help you resolve :)
+But please [give feedback](https://github.com/zenustech/zeno/issues) if you meet trouble there, we'd happy to help you resolve :)
 My video about how to setup X11 in WSL1: https://www.bilibili.com/video/BV1u44y1N78v

+> We recommend to use native Windows instead of WSL, to prevent OpenGL and CUDA driver issues.
+> Yes, **Virtual machines, WSL, and Docker**, are not recommended due to their poor GPU support.
+> Using native Linux would be the best choice in my opinion.

 ### Mac OS X